mischa78/boxroom/README.md

 [![Dependency Status](https://gemnasium.com/mischa78/boxroom.png?travis)](https://gemnasium.com/mischa78/boxroom)
 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/mischa78/boxroom)

-Boxroom is a Rails 3.2 application that aims to be a simple interface for sharing files in a web browser.
-To make this possible the application lets users create folders and upload and download files.
-For admins it is possible to create users, groups and the CRU/D rights these groups have on folders.
+Boxroom is a Rails application that aims to be a simple interface for managing and sharing files in a web browser.
+It lets users create folders and upload, download and share files.
+Admins can manage users, groups and permissions.

 Website:
 http://boxroomapp.com/